Spaced Repetition: Never Forget What You Learn [2026]

 How Does Spaced Repetition Actually Work?

-Modern neuroscience (2025) gives us the mechanism.
-A Nature Communications study found that spaced learning promotes neural integration and replay in the cortex, not the hippocampus.
-That matters because the hippocampus is a short-term buffer.
-The cortex is long-term storage.
+Modern neuroscience supplies the mechanism Wozniak could only infer.
+A 2025 study in Communications Biology reported that spaced learning promotes neural integration and replay in the cortex rather than the hippocampus.
+The distinction matters: the hippocampus is a short-term buffer, and the cortex is long-term storage.

-Here’s what happens in your brain during spaced vs massed learning:
+Here is what happens in your brain during spaced versus massed learning:

-- Cramming: Information stays in the hippocampus.
-It fades within days.
+- Cramming: material parks in the hippocampus and fades within days.

-- Spaced review: Each retrieval forces the memory into cortical networks.
-It persists for months.
+- Spaced review: each retrieval pushes the memory into cortical networks that persist for months.

-- Sleep between sessions: Slow-wave sleep replays and consolidates the spaced memories.
-Cramming skips this step entirely.
+- Sleep between sessions: slow-wave sleep replays the spaced material and consolidates it.
+A single cram session skips this step entirely.

 What Are the Optimal Spacing Intervals?